3dgen/cppwasm-book/en/ch2-c-js/ch2-02-implement-c-api-in-js.md

 ## 2.2.3 Closure restriction and solution

 Closure can't be used directly in the "mergeInto(LibraryManager.library..." functions.
-Of course this can be solved by calling another JavaScript function in the injected function.
+Of course this can be solved by calling another JavaScript function in the injected one.
 For example, we create `closure.cc` as follows:

 ```c
 //closure.cc